kaipee/-ansible-playbook-vagrantfiles/README.md

 ### Re-provision the environment

-If the environment is up and running but there are issues with the Playbook, after ediiting the Playbook you can simply re-provision it without re-deploying the environment.
+If the environment is up and running but there are issues with the Playbook, after editing the Playbook you can simply re-provision it without re-deploying the environment.

 ```sh
 vagrant provision